pr4j3sh/chat/README.md

 ## Usage

 1. Open the app in your browser: `http://localhost:3000`.
-2. Type your query in the input field and press `/` to focus.
-3. Receive a concise response immediately.
+2. Receive a concise response immediately.